-- Tonic water is carbonated water that contains quinine (a bittering agent) and sugar, as well as infused minerals.
+- Tonic water is carbonated water that contains quinine (a bittering agent), sugar and infused minerals.

-When it comes to replacing regular water with another carbonated water, Sessions recommends choosing sparkling water since most brands usually don’t contain sodium and sugar.
+When it comes to replacing regular water with a carbonated option, Sessions recommends choosing sparkling water over these other types since most brands usually don’t contain sodium and sugar.

 Sparkling water hydrates just as well as regular water

 Current evidence suggests that sparkling water hydrates your body just as well as regular water.
 Admittedly, though, there’s limited research on the topic.